Hayward Field: Athletics and renovations (1967–2017)

-Stadium redevelopment: New Hayward Field (2020)

 A major renovation in 2004 added a new entrance named Powell Plaza.
 It also moved the practice track, expanded it to 400 meters, and replaced the aging fencing bordering the complex.
 After Hayward Field was awarded the 2008 U.S. Olympic Trials, it underwent additional renovations in 2007.
 Eight light poles were installed for televised night events, and the crowned infield was removed and reconfigured.
 A walkway was added behind the west grandstand, and a new scoreboard was installed, thanks to a donation by alumnus Phil Knight and Nike.

+New Hayward Field (2018–present)

 On April 17, 2018, it was announced that from the summer of 2018 to 2020, Hayward field would undergo a major renovation.
 The renovation would demolish both current grandstands and establish a new stadium around the track with a capacity of 12,650, expandable to nearly 25,000 for major events.
 Moreover, the renovation saw Hayward Field being equipped with underground training facilities, which allow Oregon Track and Field Athletes to continue their training through rough weather.
 As a result, Hayward Field has a training room, two lockers rooms for male and female athletes, a team room, a meeting room, an indoor pole vault pit, an indoor shot-put pit, an indoor sand pit, a nutrition shop, a barber shop and an indoor weight room.